wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/1-branching.md

 not.
 Let's spend some time exploring how you use logical branching in Business Process Flows.

-Branching Logic is very useful when you are trying to model a business process to standardize data collection and improve process outcomes.
-Logical branching enables creation of Business Process Flow Flows that can adapt to different conditions within the same Business Process Flow instead of having to create and launch many different Business Process Flows to handle one condition or another.
+Branching Logic is useful when you are trying to model a business process to standardize data collection and improve process outcomes.
+Logical branching enables creation of Business Process Flows that can adapt to different conditions within the same Business Process Flow instead of having to create and launch many different Business Process Flows to handle one condition or another.
 Let's look at an example.